If you live in one of the cities that support it so far, you can transform Apple Maps walking directions with Apple AR.

-If you are in London, Los Angeles, New York City, or San Francisco, though, what you get is remarkable.
+If you are in one of the cities that supports AR directions in Apple Maps, what you get is remarkable.
 Even in the outskirts of those cities, buildings have been mapped so that when you point your iPhone camera at them, it knows exactly where you are.

 That is helped by the iPhone's location feature, but still, wave your camera toward a nondescript house on a side street, and Apple AR can tell where to place directions.